sparkfun/eng_application/Documentation/How to eat a coconut from the tree.md

 Coconuts are people too!
 See, they have faces.

 ## Crack the nut
 Once the nut is fully out of the husk, find something hard with an edge, like some concrete or a rock.
 Hit the nut hard against the edge a few times to crack the nut in half.
-Have a container handy if you want to save the juice inside, and it can sometimes come flying out.
+Have a container handy if you want to save the juice inside, as it can sometimes come flying out.

 ![the rock](img/the rock.jpg)